mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-Learn more about [Drupal libraries](https://www.drupal.org/docs/develop/creating-modules/adding-assets-css-js-to-a-drupal-module-via-librariesyml){target=_blank rel-noopener} as they will be critical in our project.

 ## In closing

-I realize this was a very long post, but there is really no way around it when covering this many topics.
+I realize this was a very long post, but there is really no way around it when covering this many and kinds of topics.
 I hope you found the content useful and can apply it to your next Drupal project.
-There are many ways to do everything I covered here and I challenge you to find better and more efficient ways.
+There are different ways to do what I've covered here and I challenge you to find better and more efficient ways.
 For now, thanks for visiting.